BrutBurger/e/README.md

 Now the most important question:
 How to use project e?
 First, download the code and compile it.
 Then run the compiled code with the following arguments:
-->The first argument is the name of c++ code you want to be obfuscated.
+->The first argument is the name of file containing the c++ code you want to be obfuscated.
 ->The second argument is the name of file you want to save the obfuscated code.
-->The third argument is the set of latin characters you want to use in the process of obfuscation.
+->The third argument is the set of latin characters you want be used in the process of obfuscation.
 Example:

 Command ./e xd.cpp xd2.cpp ea